This is the fourth article in a series on the five characteristics of Catholic identity and how we can nurture those in our children.

 There are many other practices that make up our Catholic identity.
 Help students learn more about the heritage of their faith by including one or more of the following practices in your classroom.

-- Read Catholic Literature.
+- Read Catholic literature.
 Many classic and current fiction and non-fiction books can nourish our faith, inspire us, and catechize us.
 Read about the lives of the saints from sources such as the Loyola Kids Book of Saints.
 You can also include weekly readings in your class from popular books such as The Chronicles of Narnia by C.S.
 Lewis.
-For your own formation, pick up a classic such as The Confessions of St. Augustine or My Life with the Saints by James Martin, SJ.
+For your own formation, pick up a classic such as The Confessions of St. Augustine or the modern The Inner Chapel by Becky Eldredge.